Modified cars - what you need to know

 Headlamps must show a largely white or yellow light.
 Rear position lamps must show a steady red light to the rear only.
 Tinting of rear reflectors which will reduce efficiency in darkness is not permitted

 Changes to wheels and tyres can significantly alter your car's behaviour on the road.
 Important points to consider when fitting bigger wheels and tyres is to:

 Modifications to the suspension which is the fitment of stiffer springs and lowering kits, should be only be done where the car's road handling will not be compromised.
-This work must be carried out by a competent engineer.
+This work must be carried out by a professional engineer.

 Number plates must:

-- comply with current legislation
+- meet with current legislation